harshithakota/GatorReads/Sprint1.md

 - **Backend Issue #3:** Develop APIs for Managing User and Book Data
   - Design and implement APIs for CRUD operations on books and user profiles.
   - Ensure APIs are secure and performant.

+We were able to meet the above planned issues (backend and frontend) for sprint 1.